ThanhDucPham/CarND-Vehicle-Detection/writeup.md

 The dataset contains in total 17,760 color images of dimension 64×64 px.
 8,792 samples contain a vehicle and 8,968 samples do not.

 ## Feature extraction

-The code for this step is contained in the first code cell of the IPython notebook.

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes: